 If you like the reverb, then EQ it and make it fit better.
 Either filter out the high-end or cut it with some high shelving.
 You want the space the reverb gives you, but you don’t need the sibilance or the brightness bouncing off the walls.

 Don’t be Afraid

-Hey, don’t be afraid of filtering.
-Some instruments just don’t need all that high-end, and being a little drastic on the filter can make your mix sound better.
+Hey, don’t be Some instruments just don’t need all that high-end, and being a little drastic on the filter can make your mix sound better.

 Try the low-pass filter the next time you’re having high-end or hiss issues.
 It just might work.

 For more mixing tips like these, sign up for my free EQ Course here.
 Learn over 70 tips to cleaner mixes.